TodePond/CellPond/README.md

 Or, you can [download the source code](https://github.com/TodePond/CellPond/archive/refs/heads/main.zip) and open `index.html` in a browser.

-## Where's the diamond gone?

-I rewrote a lot of stuff for the [Spellular Automata](https://youtu.be/xvlsJ3FqNYU) video and they broke.
-To add or subtract, you can use the new Hexagon shape.
-You can't channel-swap yet but it's [planned](https://github.com/TodePond/CellPond/issues/281).

 ## How does it work?
 What do all the shapes do?
 It's a secret.

+--+

+## Where's the diamond gone?

+There used to be a diamond shape!
+It let you add/subtract/swap channels.
+But I rewrote a lot of stuff for the [Spellular Automata](https://youtu.be/xvlsJ3FqNYU) video and it broke.

+To add/subtract, use the new Hexagon shape instead.
+You can't swap yet but it's [planned](https://github.com/TodePond/CellPond/issues/281).